Blog

 THIS ATTITUDE, combined with the right steps, makes the whole thing a success.

 It is therefore not only important to consider the most important procedural issues, but also HOW you make the whole process HUMANE, FAIR, and TRANSPARENT.
+From the first to the last interaction.
+This requires courage, a great deal of tact, and the confidence to do the right thing overall.
+We are happy to support you in this!

 About the author:

-The author has been working in various positions in the field of HR for more than 25 years.
+Our author has been working in various positions in the field of HR for more than 25 years.
 Most recently, he spent more than 15 years supporting numerous projects involving ongoing staff reductions in the publishing industry from an HR perspective, gaining a wealth of experience in the process.

 More articles